State of Maryland Income Tax Maryland State Income Tax - Tax Year 2012

 Form 502 - Individual Income Tax Return

-Form 502 is the individual income tax return form for residents that are not claiming any dependents.
-If you are claiming any dependents, use form 502B.
+Form 502 is the individual income tax return form for residents that are not claiming any dependants.
+If you are claiming any dependants, use form 502B.

 Free Printable Maryland Income Tax Form 502D Estimated Individual Income Tax Return